 I hope this article has given you a useful overview of the tools available for judging exposure.
 Some DPs have a single tool they rely on at all times, but many will use all of these methods at one time or another to produce an image that balances maximising detail with creative intent.
 I’ll leave you with a quote from the late, great Douglas Slocombe, BSC who ultimately used none of the above six methods!

 I used to use a light meter – I used one for years.
 Through the years I found that, as schedules got tighter and tighter, I had less and less time to light a set.
 I found myself not checking the meter until I had finished the set and decided on the proper stop.
 It would usually say exactly what I thought it should.
 If it didn’t, I wouldn’t believe it, or I would hold it in such a way as to make it say my stop.
-After a time I decicded this was ridiculous and stopped using it entirely.
-The “Raiders” pictures were all shot without a metre.
+After a time I decided this was ridiculous and stopped using it entirely.
+The “Raiders” pictures were all shot without a meter.
 I just got used to using my eyes.

 Stasis is a personal photography project about time and light.
 You can view all the images here, and in this post I’ll take you through the technical and creative process of making them.